-The Village has identified several obstacles that will impede its ability to address the identified needs in the Consolidated Plan and this Action Plan.
-These include the following:
+The Village has identified several obstacles that will impede its ability to address the needs outlined in the Consolidated Plan and this Action Plan.
+These obstacles are listed below.

 - The primary obstacle to meeting underserved needs in the Village of Oak Park is the limited financial resources available to address identified priorities.
 For example, the amount of CDBG funds available under the 15% Public Service cap is consistently and significantly less than the amount requested to meet local goals.
-Thus, many worthwhile projects are funded at lower levels due to the ceiling on these funds. - The relative absence of available developable land for new affordable housing construction, coupled with the extremely limited availability of existing residential structures available for purchase and rehabilitation, severely restrict the capacity of the Village to facilitate the expansion of the affordable housing stock (both owner and renter) in Oak Park. - Intensifying the impact of limited available funding sources due to the stillsluggish economy.
-The Village, along with most communities, has even fewer resources available to address economic-recovery issues as municipalities themselves face revenue reductions.
+Thus, many worthwhile projects are funded at lower levels due to the ceiling on these funds. - The relative absence of available developable land, for new affordable housing construction, coupled with the extremely limited availability of existing residential structures available for purchase and rehabilitation, severely restrict the capacity of the Village to facilitate the expansion of the affordable housing stock (both owner and renter) in Oak Park. - Intensifying the impact of limited available funding sources.
+The Village, along with most communities, has even fewer resources available to address issues, as municipalities face revenue reductions.

-To address these obstacles, the Village has initiated a funder coordination group that is working towards developing ways to better collaborate, coordinate and streamline the grant application and awarding process so that more can be achieved with limited resources.
-This will help to address the need for additional financial resources by lessening the amount of grant management untaken by subrecipients and providing clear and measureable outcomes to ensure resources are being utilized in the most effective way possible.
+To address one obstacle, the Village is part of a funder coordination group that is working towards developing ways to better collaborate, coordinate and streamline the grant application and awarding process so that more can be achieved with limited resources.
+This will help to address the need for additional financial resources by lessening the amount of grant management untaken by sub-recipients and providing clear and measureable outcomes to ensure resources are being utilized in the most effective way possible.

-The Village is also identifying new and innovative ways to increase the affordable housing stock by coordinating with Village agencies to identify areas of opportunity that might be feasible with the Village being a member of the Cook County HOME Consortium.
+The Village is also identifying new and innovative ways to increase the affordable housing stock by coordinating with local agencies to identify areas of opportunity.

-To address the need for a more vibrant economy, the Village is determined to make economic development a main priority by implementing a Section 108 business loan fund that was approved by HUD during the 2016 program year.
+To address the need for a more vibrant economy, the Village has made economic development a main priority by continuing to market the Oak Park Section 108 business loan fund that was approved by HUD during the 2016 program year.